florencejt/fusilli/docs/logging_with_wandb.rst

 **What if you're not using Weights and Biases?**

-When not utilizing Weights and Biases, Fusilli plots loss curves and saves them locally as PNG files.
+When not using Weights and Biases, Fusilli plots loss curves and saves them locally as PNG files.
 In this scenario, the WandB project name is replaced by user-specified tags in the PNG file name.
 For instance, running the same fusion model without using Weights and Biases will produce a PNG file named ``EdgeCorrGNN_dropout_prob_0.2.png``, saved in ``params["loss_fig_path"]``.